GannettDigital/simulato/docs/_pages/walk-through.md

 * Each article is clickable
 * And much more!

-We do not need to generate every possible action and component of a given system.
+We do not need to specify every possible action and component of a given system.
 We can simplify this system into a few basic components isolating the actions and arrangement of elements on the page within a component.

 # Pieces of a Simulato Component